ebarthur/ebarthur.github.io/src/content/writing/learn-go.md

 createdAt: "16 June 2024"
 ---

 When Go 1.22 dropped, I was deep in TypeScript.
-I’d bookmarked plenty of Go content but never got around to it.
-Eventually, I picked it up—and it stuck.
+I had bookmarked plenty of Go content but never got around to it.
+Eventually, I picked it up, and it stuck.
 If you're still on the fence, Go’s own [Why Go?](https://go.dev/solutions/) page makes a solid case.

-I've since written Go on and off, returning to JavaScript occasionally, only to be reminded of its chaotic ecosystem.
+I've written Go on and off since then.
+Every time I go back to JavaScript, I’m reminded of how chaotic that ecosystem can be.
 Still, I’ve built a solid foundation with Go.

-A few resources helped:
+A few resources helped me along the way:

 - [Learning Go](https://www.amazon.com/Learning-Go-Idiomatic-Real-World-Programming/dp/1492077216) by Jon Bodner
 - [Concurrency in Go](https://www.amazon.com/Concurrency-Go-Tools-Techniques-Developers/dp/1491941197) by Katherine Cox-Buday

-Let’s build a simple API server in Go—no frameworks like Gin, just standard library code.
+Let’s build a simple API server in Go.
+No frameworks, just the standard library.

 ## Writing a simple API in Go